Fieldwork

 Workbooks/Portfolios

-For an additional $60 (USD), participants can be provided with a training manual and portfolio which they will fill in during the course of the project, and which they can take away with them.
+Each participant will have the opportunity to complete a training manual and portfolio.
+For an extra fee of £40 (GBP), participants will be provided with extra training sessions, and a training manual and portfolio that they will fill in during the course of the excavation to take away with them.
+Individuals completing an Archaeological Skills Passport will have relevant sections checked off.

 Application